pybamm-team/PyBaMM/docs/source/user_guide/installation/install-from-docker.rst

       docker run -it pybamm

-Building Docker Images with Optional Args
+Building Docker images with optional args
 -----------------------------------------

 When building the PyBaMM Docker images locally, you have the option to include specific solvers by using optional arguments.
 These solvers include:

-- IDAKLU: For IDA solver provided by the SUNDIALS plus KLU.
+- ``IDAKLU``: For IDA solver provided by the SUNDIALS plus KLU.
-- ODES: For scikits.odes solver for ODE & DAE problems.
+- ``ODES``: For scikits.odes solver for ODE & DAE problems.
-- JAX: For Jax solver.
+- ``JAX``: For Jax solver.

 To build the Docker images with optional arguments, you can follow these steps for each solver:

-Build Docker Image with IDAKLU Solver
+Build Docker image with IDAKLU solver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Follow the same steps as above to clone the PyBaMM repository and navigate to the source code directory.